Dating Before Marriage Statistics

 Everyone can keep their opinions — I’ve done the math and found the stats to get at the truth.

 Is the slow burn better than a quick elopement?
 What’s the ideal length of dating before marriage?
-Spoiler alert: The truth is every relationship is different, and what feels right to some might feel too long or too short for others.
+Spoiler alert: The truth is, every relationship is different, and what feels right to you might feel too long or too short for others.

 Here’s what the experts say about how long you should wait before going ring shopping.